mimani/mongoose-diff-history/README.md

 mongoose-diff-history
 =============

-Store all the differences any collection goes through it's lifecycle.
+Stores and Manages all the differences any Mongo collection goes through it's lifecycle.

 ## Installation
 ---------------